About the Park/History

 Heritage Hill State Park is a 501(c)3 non-profit corporation.
 We are a living history state park devoted to the preservation of our buildings and artifacts and the interpretation of the history of Northeastern Wisconsin and its people.
 The Park opened in 1977 on a 56 acre site with 26 historical and reproduction buildings representing the early history of Northeastern Wisconsin from 1672 to 1940.

 For many years, local historians and preservationists had the idea of bringing together all of the historical buildings in Green Bay to one location.
-After receiving a large bequeath in 1965, support for the development of a historic site grew.
+After receiving a large bequeathment in 1965, support for the development of a historic site grew.
 In 1966, Robert Flatley, then president of the Brown County Historical Society, appointed an initial planning committee made up of Dorothy Wittig, Amanda Cobb, Len Schober, Michael Raymaker and William Servotte.
 Reverend Dean Kilgust later joined the committee.
 Their dream to establish a park that would preserve local history took root and started to grow.
 Committee members started lobbying in the community and throughout the state.
-The big break came when plans to build the Allouez-Ashwaubenon Bridge separated the buildings from the orchards at the Green Bay reformatory making it more difficult to supervise prison labor.
+The big break came when plans to build the Allouez-Ashwaubenon Bridge separated the buildings of the Green Bay reformatory from the orchards making it more difficult to supervise prison labor.
 The route selected went straight through the prison’s farm, leaving 48 acres of surplus property and an opportunity for the Historical Park Committee to make Heritage Hill a reality.

 Dorothy Wittig Leadership